bigmat18/Mindflayer/100. Notes/Introduction to Surface Reconstruction.md

 - More resilient and uneven sampling.
 This means that we have a point used to sample a edge of surface, probably it will be ignored.

 ### Volumetric methods
-These are a derivative methods from implicit method where tessellate means that the result of this things are a **[[Signed distances field|distance field]]**, i.e. a representations where I have inside a volume a scalar and each of this scalar represents the distance to surface.
+These are a derivative methods from implicit method where tessellate means that the result of this things are a **[[Signed Distances Field (SDF)|distance field]]**, i.e. a representations where I have inside a volume a scalar and each of this scalar represents the distance to surface.
 The sets of points where the distance is 0  represents the surface.

 ![[Pasted image 20250508132756.png | 350]]
 The standard method to build from a volumetric representations to distance field is the [[Marching cubes]]